 With immense support from her parents, Lovely is able to attend trainings and games throughout Auckland, however, she requires funding to assist with purchasing uniforms and other training equipment as well as numerous registration fees and travel costs for games hosted outside of Auckland.

 Lovely has been commended by coaching staff for her dedication to the sport and always doing ‘that little bit extra’.
 In fact, with the right resources behind her, Auckland Rugby says Lovely has the potential to referee in its National Women’s competition, The Farmer Palmer Cup, in the next five years.

 Variety – the Children’s Charity has been privileged to partner with CMC Markets since we introduced our Variety Gold Heart Scholarship programme in 2007.

-Together we have helped 27 talented Kiwi kids, many over multiple years, reach their full potential and overcome personal challenges.
+Together we have helped over 100 talented Kiwi kids, reach their full potential and overcome personal challenges.
 It has been a thrill to watch many of these young people go on to succeed in their chosen field, whether it be the arts, sports or education.

 Variety is enormously grateful to CMC Markets for their continued support over the years.
 The opportunities they have provided to our young people have shaped many bright futures ahead.